luckylittle/tqm/README.md

-IsUnregistered() bool // Evaluates to true if torrent is unregistered in the tracker HasAllTags(tags ...string) bool // True if torrent has ALL tags specified HasAnyTag(tags ...string) bool // True if torrent has at least one tag specified Log(n float64) float64 // The natural logarithm function
+IsUnregistered() bool // Evaluates to true if torrent is unregistered in the tracker HasAllTags(tags ...string) bool // True if torrent has ALL tags specified HasAnyTag(tags ...string) bool // True if torrent has at least one tag specified HasMissingFiles() bool // True if any of the torrent's files are missing from disk Log(n float64) float64 // The natural logarithm function
 ```